 ATTRIBUTES: THL, CTHL, DIV 3

-PJ 5000 002 Homeless Chic TR 11:30-12:45 Jennifer Joyce
+PJ 5000 002 Homeless Chic TR 11:30-12:45 Jennifer Joyce (11 pre register)

 Description: Today, legislation from city to city across the United States aims to remove the presence of visible homelessness in an effort to clean up the streets and provide a feeling of security for others to enjoy.
 These criminal acts targeted by local ordinances include cutting across or loitering in parking lots, urinating in public, sleeping in or near subways or on public benches and tables, and panhandling.
 Meanwhile, a current trend among celebrities in Hollywood is “homeless chic”.
 This involves wearing dirty rags, disproportionately-sized apparel, and fingerless gloves.
 Is this trend reflective of something deeper than an aesthetic choice?
 What might be at stake for the face of an American culture that fetishizes mass media images that reflect the very identity the legal system works to hide?
 Why are we both fascinated and repulsed by homelessness?